 How do you do all of this?

-Simple … first, set up your site as shown in Part 2.
-Then, get everything configured as described in Part Three.
-After all this is in place, you then automate your content distribution with plugins.
+Simple … first, set up your site as described in Part Two.
+Then, get it configured as explained in Part 3.
+After all this is in place, you then automate your content distribution with plugins such as the ones shown in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at some traffic-generation WordPress plugins that can be used to:
+Let’s take a quick look at some plugins that can:

-- Syndicate content to other blogs via RSS feeds
+- Post content to other online properties via RSS

 Download URL: https://jetpack.com/